Tack

 Tool Restrictions

-Rules can restrict which tools agents have access to:
+Rules can restrict which tools agents have access to when working in the scoped files:

 ---